-The HFEA internal audit service is provided under a Service Level Agreement (SLA) with the Department of Health Group Internal Audit Service, which provides similar services to an increasing number of other ALBs in the health family.
-A new co-sourcing contract was let for three years to Price Waterhouse Coopers (PWC) beginning in April 2013 and the first year's plan is in progress.
+The HFEA internal audit service is provided under a Service Level Agreement (SLA) with the Department of Health Group Internal Audit Service, which provides similar services to other ALBs in the health family.
+A co-sourcing contract was let for three years to Price Waterhouse Coopers (PWC) beginning in April 2013 and the plan is in progress.